-The Hungry Ghost Festival falls on the 15th day of the seventh lunar month (22 August in 2021), with Ghost month running from 8 August to 6 September.
+The Hungry Ghost Festival falls on the 15th day of the seventh lunar month (12 August in 2022), with Ghost Month running from 29 July to 26 August this year.

 If you’re looking for cultural things to do in the city, it’s always a good idea to explore these beautiful Chinese temples, pick up your next reads at these Hong Kong bookstores, or check out different art galleries in Hong Kong.
-Starting in August, the Hungry Ghost Festival is celebrated largely by the Chiu Chow Community, and along with Chinese opera and the burning of paper gifts there’s a list of things you should and shouldn’t do to not upset our spirit brothers and sisters.
+Starting at the end of July this year, the Hungry Ghost Festival is celebrated largely by the Chiu Chow Community, and along with Chinese opera and the burning of paper gifts, there’s a list of things you should and shouldn’t do to not upset our spirit brothers and sisters.

 What is the Hungry Ghost Festival?